mojofunk/alta-doc/LIBMOJO-TODO.md

 - M_DEBUG_ASSERT
 - M_DEBUG_MSG just takes a string
-- MOJO_DEBUG_DOMAIN has problem with amalgamation if used in multiple places with the same DEBUG domain name
+- MOJO_DEBUG_DOMAIN has problem with amalgamation if used in multiple source files with the same DEBUG domain name as it will cause double definition of variable.
 - records line and file
 - filters?
 - optional namespace?